shapelets/khiva/doc/sphinx/source/text/faq.rst

     4. **Does tsa support different sampling rates in the time series?**

         Yes!
-The feature calculators in tsa do not care about the sampling frequency.
+The feature calculators in TSA do not care about the sampling frequency.
-        You will have to use the second input format, the stacked DataFramed (see :ref:`data-formats-label`)